-The IHPC is fortunate, as Singapore is a major test bed for intelligent transport systems.
-Its roads pulse with information and subtle adjustments: smart intersections vary their cycles according to the flow of traffic and intelligent ramp meters note the density of cars, while a congestion tax, politically contentious in other cities, is collected by electronic gantries daily.
-This is all managed by the city's Land Transport Authority (LTA) — who have 164 kilometers of expressways and road tunnel systems wired for data collection and video surveillance.
-The information is then fed to operators who smooth flows and send assistance to motorists in trouble.
-Because of this coordinated effort, Singapore — one of the densest cities in the world — sits at a comfortable number 55 in TomTom's congestion world ranking, well behind less populous cities such as Sydney, San Francisco and Auckland.
+The IHPC is fortunate, Singapore is a major test bed for intelligent transport systems.
+Its roads pulse with information and subtle adjustments: smart intersections vary their cycles according to the flow of traffic and intelligent ramp meters record each car, while a congestion tax, politically contentious in other cities, is collected by electronic gantries daily.
+This is all managed by the Land Transport Authority (LTA) — who have 164 kilometers of expressways and road tunnel systems wired for data collection and video surveillance.
+The information is fed to operators who smooth flows and send assistance to motorists in trouble.
+Because of this coordinated effort, Singapore — one of the densest cities in the world — sits at a comfortable number 55 in TomTom’s congestion world ranking, well behind less populous cities such as Sydney, San Francisco and Auckland.

 Eliminating traffic lights from intersections

 Yang proposed his lightless intersection in 2017, along with a colleague, Christopher Monterola1.
 Cars continuously move through these junctions, and while human drivers still steer, acceleration, deceleration and interactions with other cars are controlled by a beacon installed on the dash and at the intersection.
 He says the efficiency gains are found in reducing redundant waiting for light changes and human factors such as “phantom traffic”, in which drivers slow unnecessarily at the fringes of a congestion, with rippled effects slowing cars upstream.